Skip to content

 Working with the Fetch API

-• You can use this ES module throughout your application for any type of HTTP request.
+• Reusable across your entire application for any type of HTTP request

-• Error handling is in one place, which makes your code easier to maintain and debug.
+• Error handling is centralized in one place

 fetchWrapper.js